pzinovkin/base16-vscode/README.md

 # Base 16 Themes
-This is a conversion for the [Base 16 themes](https://github.com/chriskempson/base16-textmate) for TextMate/Sublime.
+This is a port of the [Base 16 themes](https://github.com/chriskempson/base16-textmate) for TextMate/Sublime.

 ## The Themes